 Asset: Something that has the potential to earn money for you.
 It is something you own that can reasonably be expected to produce something for you.
-Assets include stocks, bonds, commodities, real estate, and other investments.
+They include stocks, bonds, commodities, real estate, and other investments.

-Broker: This is the entity that buys and sells investments on your behalf.
+Broker: This entity that buys and sells investments on your behalf.
 Usually, you pay a fee for this service.
 In the case of an online discount broker, you often pay a flat commission per trade.
-Other brokers, especially if they also manage your assets as a whole, just charge a percentage of your assets each year.
+Other brokers, especially if they also manage your assets as a whole, charge a percentage of your assets each year.

 Further reading >> Bull vs. Bear Market: What Does It Mean For Investors?